How to identify your lead’s behaviour using the DiSC model

 People with high S-style want to preserve the environment they perceive as friendly and beneficial.
 They see themselves as less powerful and therefore do not want too much to change.
 They care a lot about the impact on the group and that all in the group feel good.
 They don’t like to take decisions and often find themselves dragged into long mental processes before making a decision.
 They like slower and friendly communication.

 C-Style : Conformity / Blue

 People with high C-style see themselves as less powerful in an unfriendly environment.
 They will therefore try to analyze the situation carefully.
 They are careful and like to follow established rules and also prioritize high quality in order to achieve their goals.
 They like facts and since they prioritize quality they don’t like to do wrong or get accused for doing wrong.
 They like fact- based communication that cuts out stories.
-This makes it easier for the to analyse the potential results and outcome before making a decision.
+This makes it easier for them to analyse the potential results and outcomes before making a decision.

 Of course this is a brief summary of the DiSC method and if you want to learn more about the general idea behind or the specificity of each color you can always read this super useful article which describes the basics of the DiSC method.

-Remember that this is important for you, as salespeople, the more accurately you can identify the possible dominant style of your lead, the easier it will become to adopt the best behavior and be more effective in your communication.
+Remember that this is important for you, as salespeople, the more accurately you can identify the possible dominant style of your lead, the easier it will become to adopt the best behaviour and be more effective in your communication.

 Phase 1 : Observe

 This is the phase when you want to gather the maximum information about your target before doing any assumptions.
 This phase can last a very long time and the more clues or signs you get the more accurate your analysis will be.

 Thanks to modern technology we have many different means to gather information about someone.